cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 # Adding tests

 Each SDK has its own `src/__tests__/` folder where all `*.test.ts` and `*.spec.ts` get run.
-There are some example tests in the template, but you should add your own, in seperate files for separate API classes.
+There are some example tests in the template, but you should add your own, in separate files for separate API classes.

 # Accessing endpoints from outside of CDF

-If you want to access a different domain, it is recomended to make your own `BasicHttpClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/beta/classes/basichttpclient.html)).
+If you want to access a different domain, it is recommended to make your own `BasicHttpClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/beta/classes/basichttpclient.html)).
 You specify a `baseUrl` in the constructor, and relative paths in calls to `get`, `post` etc.

 Example of a custom `CogniteClient` class with an external API: